Introduction to adventure gear pack weight planning

 The best way to use the tool is alongside real-world preparation.
 Weigh your gear when possible.
 Confirm water and resupply information with maps, guidebooks, ranger stations, or recent trip reports.
 Test your pack on a local walk with a realistic load.
 If the numbers and the real-world feel disagree, trust the field test and adjust your plan.

-Why does average daily weight include base gear?
+Why does the average daily figure still include my base gear?

-Can I use this for travel, cycling, or paddling trips?
+Can I use this planner for travel bags or expedition duffels?

 Yes.
-The categories still work well.
-Base gear becomes your core kit, food and water remain consumables, and extras cover optional items.
-The way the load is carried may differ, but the arithmetic is still useful for comparison.
+The same categories work well for one-bag travel, transit days, and expedition packing.
+Base gear becomes your core kit, food and water remain consumables, and extras cover electronics, camera gear, or any specialty items you decide to bring.
+The load may be carried differently, but the arithmetic still helps you compare options before you leave.

 What other tools pair well with this planner?